dwdii/dwdii.github.io/_drafts/2013-09-02-SQL-Server-Table-Partition-Switching.md

 	SELECT $PARTITION.PF1_Right(0);
 {% endhighlight %}

 Next, we'll create a filegroup for the physical storage of the partitioned table.
-It is optional, but recommended.
+It is optional (you could use the default PRIMARY filgroup), but recommended.
 At least the initial filegroup must exist before the partition scheme can be defined.
-Below are two simple ALTER DATABASE statements to add a filegroup named "FgSandbox2" to the Sandbox database (change the name from Sandbox to your database name), and then adding a physical file named Sandbox2.ndf to the filegroup (change the path as necessary).
+Below are two simple [ALTER DATABASE](http://technet.microsoft.com/en-US/library/bb522469.aspx) statements to add a filegroup named "FgSandbox2" to the Sandbox database (change the name from Sandbox to your database name), and then adding a physical file named Sandbox2.ndf to the filegroup (change the database name and path as necessary).

 {% highlight sql linenos %}
 	ALTER DATABASE Sandbox